 What to wear to the beach in Cuba

-There’s no dress code for the beaches in Cuba, whether you’re visiting the best beaches Havana, Varadero, or remoter coves.
+There’s no dress code for the beaches in Cuba, whether you’re visiting the best beaches Havana or beaches in Varadero or parts of south Cuba.
 Bikinis, swimming trunks, tankinis, and swimming costumes are all acceptable.
-Obviously, the only rule is that you shouldn’t go commando.
+Obviously, the only rule is that you shouldn’t go commando or topless (if you’re a female).

 If it’s evening by the time you retire, you might want to bring a jacket or longer trousers with you to avoid mosquitos (and catcalls).